Skip to Content

 The US consumes 2.5 million liquid filled plastic bottles every hour.
 Only around 27% of them are recycled.

-Plastic that escapes landfills, recycling, or is disposed of improperly is likely to find its way to the ocean where it kills a million sea creatures a year.
+Improperly disposed plastic finds its way to the ocean where it kills a million sea creatures a year.

-66% energy is saved in the production of new plastic products from recycled materials instead of raw materials.
+There is a 66% energy saving when new plastic products are made from recycled materials instead of raw materials.

 Today your challenge is to head to your waste management companies website and see if what you’re recycling is truly recyclable.